 4.4 Preparatory Work

-a) The Executive Dean or delegate of the faculty completes the relevant Legal Checklist (refer to the Jointly Conferred Academic Awards - Academic Policy), and provides information on the matters specified, to be used as the basis for the formal legal agreement between the University and the partner institution(s).
+a) The Head of School completes the relevant Legal Checklist (refer to the Jointly Conferred Academic Awards - Academic Policy), and provides information on the matters specified, to be used as the basis for the formal legal agreement between the University and the partner institution(s).

-b) The Executive Dean submits the completed Legal Checklist to the University’s Chief Operating Officer.
+b) The Head of School submits the completed Legal Checklist to the University’s Chief Operating Officer.

 a) The Chief Operating Officer arranges the draft a legal agreement, or seeks advice on a draft prepared by a partner institution, taking into account the Legal Checklist, with consultation as appropriate.

 b) The Chief Operating Officer recommends the legal agreement to the President for approval and signature.